Last Update: December 3rd 2019

 Its name stems back from the historical Toll-House that existed at the junction of Green Lane and Whitchurch Road.

 For details of the transaction, Click Here

 Already it is proving to be very popular with walkers — with and without dogs!
-The southern end has a long established public right of way from the stile at Lock 11 to Green Lane adjacent to Grey's Bridge and can now be more easily accessed though a new pedestrian gate installed close to the canal bridge on Shropshire Street.
+The southern end has a long established public right of way from the stile at Lock 11 to Green Lane adjacent to Grey's Bridge.
+It can now be easily accessed though a new pedestrian gate installed close to the canal bridge on Shropshire Street.

 As Audlem has become more popular the pressure on parking has significantly increased.
 In the future a relatively small area of the field is intended to become a "Green" car park, i.e. using a mesh system so as to preserve its grassy appearance.